AlphonsusNguyen/cybersecurity-certificate-notes/4 Tools of the Trade - Linux and SQL/3 Linux commands in the Bash shell.md

 - Command used to find files & directories that meet criteria.
 - E.g. `find /reports -name "users*"` finds all files starting with "users". `-iname` is case-insensitive version.
 - E.g. `find /reports -mtime -1` finds all files last modified under a day ago, whilst `+1` would find over a day ago. `mmin` is the same, but for minutes.
+Extra examples:
+find / -name  *secret* 2> /dev/null (find a file with secrect in name, dump error to black hole) echo /usr/bin/????  find a file with ???? character in name
 ### > & >>

 Similar to piping, angle brackets can send output into a file. `>` overwrites, `>>` appends.